IVenzon/Reading-Notes/cheat-sheet.md

 - the period/dot key (.) is a reference to your current directory.
 - two periods/dots (..) reference the parent directory.
 Using this several times allows us to keep going up the directory hierachy.

+### Files

+In linux, everything is a file.
+This includes text files, directories, and in a way, even the physical components of your computer.

+Linux is also an extensionless system.
+While in other OS use file extensions to determine the type of file you are looking at, linux ignores them and just looks inside of the file itself.
+Using the file command can help us determine exactly what type of file we are looking at.

+Linux is also sensitive to formating, such as capitalization and spaces.

+When it comes to capitalization, Linux is case sensitive.
+This means that you can have two files with the same name, but if they have different capitalization (say file1.txt and File1.txt) Linux will treat them as two distinct files.

+When it comes to spaces in directories, there are two main ways to get around them.

+1. Use quotes around the item name (ex. cd 'My Homework').
+Anything inside quotes is treated as a single item.
+2. Use an escape character, which in this case is backslash (\).
+Using backslash before the space (or any special character) nullfies the meaning of the next character. (ex. cd My\ Homework)

+If we want to see hidden files within a directory, we can modify the ls command with the option -a (ex. ls -a Documents).
+This will show us any hidden files/directories.

+### Commands

 There are many important commands which allow us to properly utilize the terminal, such as:

 - The echo command displays messages.
 For instance, if you want to know what shell you are using, typing 'echo $SHELL' will tell you.
 - The pwd command (print working directory) tells you what your current working directory is.
 Since we will be moving around a lot while using the terminal, this is an important command to help keep yourself oriented.
 - The ls command (list) tells ur our current location.
 Unlike the pwd command, the ls command can accept arguments, which allows us to do much more with it.
+For example, typing ls -a will show any hidden files/directories.
 - The cd command (change directory) allows us to move around our system.
 Typing cd [location] moves us into the desired directory.
+- The file command tells us the file type of our specified file.
+Typing file [path] will tell us the file type of the file in the path.

+### Shortcuts

 There are also several useful shortcuts to keep in mind when using the terminal, such as:

 - Use the up/down arrows to traverse the command line history.
 Since all commands are stored, this is easier than re-entering a command.
 - Running the cd command without any arguments will always take you back to your home directory
 - Tab completion allows us to auto-complete path names.
 If the first tab does nothing, whis means there are multiple possibilities, and hitting tab more times will try to auto-complete again based on these options.
+In the case where there is a space in the directory name, using tab completion before the space occurs will automatically escape/nullify any spaces in the name for you.